uoc-advanced-html-css/uoc-boilerplate/README.md

 ### Scripts

-- Allow for modern JavaScript (ES201x/ES8/ES7/ES6…) which is automatically transpiled to ES5 and minifed in production builds, with [Babel](https://babeljs.io/).
+- Allow for modern JavaScript (ES201x/ES8/ES7/ES6…) which is automatically transpiled (for the older browsers set in the `package.json`) and minifed in production builds, with [Babel](https://babeljs.io/).

 ### Images